AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 - **First Time Visitor Goals**

-  1. Understand the rules of the game so I can play without confusion.
+  1. I want to understand the rules of the game so I can play without confusion.
   2. I want the page to be responsive so I can play it on the device of my choosing.
   3. I want to be introduced to the character and story of the game.

 - **Returning Visitor Goals**

-  1. Keep track of my previous scores so I can monitor my improvement.
+  1. I want to keep track of my previous scores so I can monitor my improvement.

 - **Frequent User Goals**

-  1. Challenge myself to achieve the highest score possible.
+  1. I want to challenge myself to achieve the highest score possible.
-  2. Follow the games social media accounts.
+  2. I want to follow the games social media accounts.

 ---